eric-rizzi/teaching/my_projects.md

 [original game](http://www.robozzle.com/beta/) lets you program a "robot" through a bunch of levels using recursion and loops.
 It does a great job helping students visualize how functions work.
 Unfortunately, Robozzle was starting to show its age.
-That's when I found [this fully client-side version](https://alexanderson1993.github.io/robozzle-react/) of the game.
+That's when I found a fully client-side version of the game.
 I have helped update it a bit a put it in better shape for teaching.

 [Click Here](https://github.com/alexanderson1993/robozzle-react) for more information.

 # PythoShop

-The UCLS CS department has an amazing project that where students create their own photo-editing software (similiar to PhotoShop).
+The UCLS CS department has an amazing project that allows students to create their own photo-editing software (similiar to PhotoShop).
 It does a great job teaching students about loops, functions, colors, and files.
-Since arriving at UCLS, I have helped Dan and Marty on the project in varous ways.
+Since arriving at UCLS, I have helped the other intro teachers on the project in varous ways.

 [Click here]({{ site.baseurl }}/my_projects/pythoshop.html) for more information.